 Contemporary architecture – with buildings by Renzo Piano, I.M.
 Pei, Norman Foster, Zaha Hadid and Moshe Safdie, emblems of Singapore’s growth as a cultural centre

 The orchid gardens at the Singapore Botanic Gardens, carved out of a remaining section of Malay forest

 Fort Canning Park, touring the Fort Canning Bunker

 Day 1: Meet your fellow travellers over welcome drinks.

-Day 4: Special international exhibition at the National Gallery, then Fort Canning Park and a tour of the bunker where the Allies surrendered to Japan in WWII.
-Survey the Gardens by the Bay before high tea at the Fullerton.
+Day 4: This morning we visit the Singapore Botanic Gardens, with their stunning orchid collection, followed by an exploration of the works in the Singapore Biennale at the National Gallery.
+We then visit Fort Canning Park and take a tour of the bunker where the Allies surrendered to Japan in WWII.
+The tour wraps up with high tea at the Fullerton.

 The tour begins and ends at our hotel in Singapore.
 Singapore Airlines has several daily flights from Australian capital cities at times that coincide with the start and end of our tour.
 Contact us for quotes and bookings.